 Mead is the oldest known alcoholic beverage and involves fermented honey.
 Texas Mead Works prides itself on being the best in Texas and has fun flavors that include all types of fruits (from blackberry, peach, raspberry, and more) as well as a snickerdoodle mead and other dessert flavored meads.
 We had the pleasure of visiting their original location in Seguin.
 However, their new location in Hye is just as fun and includes a wine barrel shaped building.
 While their mead stands out for being unique, they serve up just as exceptional wine in the same location under the label Blue Lotus Winery.

-And just across the street is the historic dance hall.
-Check out their calendar for special events and concerts!
+Pay a visit to Hye’s historic dance hall.
+Be sure to check out their calendar for special events and concerts!